 In 2010, New York City’s Central Park organized a QR Code campaign to reinvent the park’s experience and named it ‘The World Park Campaign’.
 They placed QR Codes on different places in the park and called them ‘Parkodes’.
 More than 50 Parkodes were placed around the park.

-Visitors were handed with a map and scorecard at the entry of the park.
-On scanning the QR Code people were asked questions based on park’s history, music, culture, science and geology and answered by text, video and photos on a microsite.
+They gave visitors a map and scorecard at the entry of the park.
+On scanning the QR Code, people has to answers questions based on park’s history, music, culture, science and geology and answered by text, video and photos on a microsite.

 This way the campaign raised the awareness and engagement of the park in the city.
 Its was reported, more than 1,800 visitors scanned the QR Codes.